 Elitsa Kaloyanova, Instructor at 365 Data Science

 Elitsa Kaloyanova is a Computational Biologist, with expertise in the fields of algorithms and data structures, phylogenetics, and population genetics.
 She has a solid academic background in Bioinformatics with publications on constructing Phylogenetic Networks and Trees.
-Elitsa is one of the authors of the course Customer Analytics in Python in the 365 Data Science Program and is currently involved in the upcoming 365 Data Visualization Course.
+Elitsa is one of the authors of the courses Customer Analytics in Python and Data Visualization with Python, R, Tableau, and Excel.

 Hi, Elitsa, could you briefly introduce yourself to our readers?

 Hey, my name is Elitsa and I’m a computational biologist and recent data science convert.